mardridi/Monte-Carlo-Search/README.md

 #### Time
 The time library in Python provides various time-related functions.
 It allows the Python interpreter to pause or delay execution of code for a certain period of time, measure the time taken by a block of code to execute and retrieve the current time and date.

-## 🛠️ Algorithm and Implementation
-In this project,  We implemented two agents for the "ConnectX" game using the Monte Carlo Tree Search (MCTS) algorithm and Nested Monte Carlo Search.

-### 🕹️ Monte Carlo Tree Search algorithm implementation
+## 🛠️ Monte Carlo Tree Search algorithm implementation

 In our project, we implemented several classes and functions to create an intelligent agent using the Monte Carlo Tree Search (MCTS) algorithm for the game "ConnectX."

 We utilized three main files to facilitate the implementation of our intelligent agent.